 - Vaccination for HPV and Hepatitis B

 - Birth Control (contraceptive) education and contraceptive prescriptions

 - PrEP appointments

 The World Health Organization defines sexual health as a “state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity”.
-The Mason Student Support and Advocacy Center and the American Sexual Health Organization have great information about healthy relationships and sexuality.
+The American Sexual Health Organization has great information about healthy relationships and sexuality.
 Whitman-Walker Clinic and the Human Rights Campaign created a comprehensive resource, Safer Sex for Trans Bodies, for those who identify as transgender and their partners.

 Sexual or Interpersonal Violence

 If you are a victim or survivor of sexual or interpersonal violence, you have options and there is support available.
 The Mason Student Support and Advocacy Center operates a 24/7 hotline (703-380-1434) or you can stop by the office (SUB I, room 3200) for information about your options, support and assistance.
 The Fairfax County 24-hour Domestic and Sexual Violence Hotline can be reached at 703-360-7273 or TTY 711.

 Student Health Services can assist a survivor of sexual or interpersonal violence who may have questions about their health, provide medical care, and if the survivor wishes, connect them with resources.